hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 type : apad
 ---
 ## 2020-11-20
+Guilbeault, D., Becker, J., & Centola, D. (2018).
+Social learning and partisan bias in the interpretation of climate trends.
+Proceedings of the National Academy of Sciences, 115(39), 9714-9719.

+### Central question
-Central question: Does information exchange in bipartisan communication networks increase or decrease partisan bias?
+Does information exchange in bipartisan communication networks increase or decrease partisan bias?

+### Literature
 What is the drawback of previous studies: people had conversations, so that researchers could not distinguish between the effect of partisan priming, and opposing views.

 ### Design & Procedure